Cetology: History

 Many of the early studies were based on dead specimens and myth.
 The little information that was gathered was usually about length, and a rough outer body anatomy.
 Because these animals lived in water their entire lives, early scientists did not have the technology to study these animals further.
 It was not until the 16th century that things would begin to change.
 Then cetaceans would be proved to be mammals rather than fish.

 Aristotle argued they were mammals, but Pliny the Elder stated that they were fish, and he was followed by many naturalists, for example G. Rondelet (1507–1566).
 However, Pierre Belon (1517–1575) persisted in classifying them as mammals, arguing that the animals had lungs and milk glands, just like mammals.
 Not until 1758, when Swedish botanist Carl Linnaeus (1707–1778) published the tenth edition of Systema Naturae, were they seen as mammals.

 Only decades later, French zoologist and paleontologist Baron Georges Cuvier (1769–1832) described the animals as mammals without any hind legs.
-Skeletons were assembled and displayed in the first natural history museums, and on a closer look and comparisons with other extinct animal fossils, led zoologists to conclude that cetaceans came from a family of ancient land mammals.
+Skeletons were assembled and displayed in the first natural history museums, and on closer look and comparisons with other extinct animal fossils, led zoologists to conclude that cetaceans came from a family of ancient land mammals.

 Between the 16th and 20th centuries, much of our information on cetaceans came from whalers.
 Whalers were the most knowledgeable about the animals, but their information was regarding migration routes and outer anatomy, and only little information of behavior.
 During the 1960s, people began studying the animals intensively, often in dedicated research institutes.
 The Tethys Institute of Milan, founded in 1986, compiled an extensive cetology database of the Mediterranean.
 This came from both concern about wild populations and also the capture of larger animals such as the orca, and gaining popularity of dolphin shows in marine parks.